grobx/udacity-CppND-final-project/README.md

 - jet
 - plot
 - pet
+- as is
 - asdf (trigger autocompletion drop down menu)

 ## How to use it

 Start the application, write the word you want to find in the header bar search entry, press enter and wait the response from the Merrian-Webster online service that will appear in the central widget of the application window.

-In case a term is not found and the service can provide some suggestions, a drop-down menu is shown, and the user can select the term if it match his/her expectations.
+In case a term is not found and the service can provide some suggestions, a drop-down menu is shown, and the you can select the term if it match your expectations.

 ## Organization